-In the opinion of Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications described herein, interest on the Series 2024C Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
-Bond Counsel is also of the opinion that interest on the Series 2024C Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.
-Bond Counsel is further of the opinion that, under existing law, interest on the Series 2024C Bonds will be exempt from income taxation by the Commonwealth of Virginia and any political subdivision thereof.
-See "TAX MATTERS" herein regarding certain other tax considerations.
+In the opinion of Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the County described herein, interest on the Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.
+Bond Counsel is further of the opinion that, under existing law, interest on the Bonds will be exempt from income taxation by the Commonwealth of Virginia.
+See "SECTION THREE: TAX MATTERS" herein regarding certain other tax considerations.